LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/benchmarks-to-measure-messaging-success.md

 * Real-time alerts
 * Training opportunities
-* Tracking broader Brand performance
+* Tracking broader brand performance

 MCS is superior to traditional customer satisfaction methods because it uses text analytics and NLP, which does not require any action from consumers.
 Once action is required by a consumer, bias often clouds the data: Consumers who fill in CSAT tend to be more satisfied than the ones who don't.
-Additionally, only 15%-30% of brand's consumers fill in CSAT rendering it as an unreliable measurement of satisfaction of the entire consumer population.
+Additionally, only 15%-30% of brand's consumers fill in CSAT rendering it an unreliable measurement of satisfaction of the entire consumer population.

 ### 2. Customer Satisfaction Score (CSAT)